ishaankor/Software-Tools-Blog/labreport3.md

         ./911report//chapter-8.txt-                    "bring the fighting to America."
 After US missile strikes on his base in
         ./911report//chapter-8.txt:                    Afghanistan in 1998, Bin Ladin told followers he wanted to retaliate in
         ```
+      - The `--before-context` command-line option finds all instances of the *PATTERN* and outputs the line (context) that comes **before** each instance.
+This option is quite useful when gathering information about the *PATTERN* as it gives the user a defined number of lines that come before the *PATTERN* instance, effectively giving **context**.

     - `grep --ignore-case`:
       - File - `Advocate_for_Poor.txt`:
         ```